Implementing a New Accounting System

-Yes you can run your system without broadband.
+Yes to a certain extent you can run your system without broadband.
+If you opt for Sage 50 subscription however you need to be able to connect to the Sage licence server and the Updates service.
+Otherwise your software will not work.
 We recommend that clients obtain broadband if possible for support purposes which facilitate us dialling into your system over the internet.
 This is a very speedy support mechanism with no extra cost to the client besides the cost of the broadband service.

 Our local hardware supplier is pushing us to subscribe to an internet based backup service which automatically backs up all changes in files on our server.
 Is this a good idea for our accounts system which is vital to ongoing survival of the company?

-No, we have seen evidence of such system backups failing to restore properly when required.
+Yes, the more backups the better!
+However use this as an insurance policy.
+Do not fail to create your own manual backups.
+We have seen companies relying totally on backup services that have failed to restore properly when required.
 During the implementation and training phase of your new system, we demonstrate how the backups are to be done and discuss frequency, backup media devices etc. As part of our ongoing support service, we can test the restoration of your backups to satisfy that your backup procedures are working successfully.

 We are planning to purchase a front office system which deals with customer enquiries, jobs and produces an invoice which is linked to the Sage accounts system.
 How does this work?

 Sage 50 accounts can take in data including invoices from other systems in one of two ways.
 Firstly, data can be imported into the accounts system from the 3rd party system.
 The second option is where the 3rd party software system makes use of the Sage developer kit to write data both in and out of the accounts system automatically.
 We can liaise with your 3rd party software supplier to determine how this linkage works.

 We are hoping to implement 3 systems – accounts, payroll and customer relationship management (CRM); is it necessary to have all 3 integrated?